 Louis Saha’s goalscoring exploits for Fulham convinced Sir Alex Ferguson that the French forward was the man to bolster his attacking options during the January transfer window of 2004, with the mid-season signing making an immediate impact at his new side.

-The France international scored 42 goals in all competitions and won two Premier League titles, in addition to forming part of the side which was crowned champions of Europe in his final campaign.
+The France international scored 42 goals in all competitions and won two Premier League titles, in addition to forming part of the side crowned champions of Europe in his final campaign.

 Saha proved a popular figure during his time at Old Trafford and formed a fine understanding with Rooney, the duo later fondly acknowledging one another as their preferred strike partners.